ShivamChaudhary1806/Pizza-Sales-Analysis-Using-SQL-and-PowerBI/README.md

 A) In MYSQL:
 1) Import data
 2) Made Schema Database
-3) Writing Various SQL Quries
+3) Writing Various SQL Queries
 4) Create Report of MYSQL Queries

 B) In PowerBI: